 Healing Properties of Green Jade

 Spiritual: Green Jade has a wonderful energy, both peaceful and joyful.
 It encourages us to enjoy the simple fact that we are alive, to love, to struggle, to learn, and just to be what we truly are – spiritual beings on a mortal journey.
 Green Jade teaches us how to live in harmony, both inside our own skin as well as with the larger world.
 It also attracts financial abundance and good luck, from the standpoint that when our physical needs are attended to properly, we have the time and energy to devote ourselves to developing our spiritual self.
 Green Jade dismisses both scarcity-thinking and greed, reminding us that we deserve to live well and that we don’t need to take from others in order to take care of ourselves.
-Green Jade is attuned to the Heart Chakra; is linked to Aries, Taurus, Gemini, Libra, and the element of Earth; and vibrates to the numbers 5 and 11.
+Green Jade is attuned to the Heart Chakra and linked to the astrological signs of Aries, Taurus, Gemini, Libra.
+It is connected to the element of Earth and vibrates to the numbers 5 and 11.

 Emotional: Green Jade has a calm, soothing energy that helps us to look on the bright side and not be discouraged by difficulties.
 Green Jade attracts true friends and loyal partners, helping us build a strong emotional support system.
 It reminds us to actively love and nurture the important people in our lives – including our own self!
 Green Jade is also very good for healing dysfunctional relationships when both people are dedicated to the process, for example, a couple undergoing marriage counseling.
 But, when only one person is willing to do the work for a healthy relationship, Green Jade encourages us to stop giving the unhealthy relationship our attention and energy.
 Instead, Green Jade reminds us that we are self-sufficient and worthy of true love.
 It asks us to give our energy to relationships that feed our heart and soul.
 When we focus on giving and receiving emotional nourishment like this, our lives naturally become playful and peaceful.